dnewbie25/Python-Replit-Projects/README.md

 # Python-Replit-Projects

 A collection of projects that I have developed using the Replit online IDE.
-Each link will redirect you to Replit project so you can try them.
+Each "Demo" link will redirect you to Replit project so you can try them.

 ### Weather Console App